 If you have stains set in, try this simple concoction to lift lighter urine, dirt and blood stains out of your mattress.

-To remove dirt and lighter stains, just work the solution gently into the fabric of your mattress, and allow it to air dry.
+To remove dirt and lighter stains, just work a small amount of the solution gently into the fabric of your mattress, and allow it to air dry.
 Then blot the area dry with a dry white rag and scrape off any residue.

 Alternatively, vinegar and baking soda may work, as well as Borax or a biodegradable all-purpose cleaner, like Ecover’s All Purpose Cleaner.